olga-khab/msa-power-apps-pickle/README.md

 </p>

 ## About
-Pickle is a lunchtime buddy finder/casual networking Power App for those who work in big organisations and what to meet new people from different departments or are simply looking for a lunchtime jog buddy.
+Pickle is a lunchtime buddy finder/casual networking Power App for those who work in large organisations and what to meet new people from different departments or are simply looking for a lunchtime jog buddy.
+Finding a buddy is a 3-step process: you choose what you want a buddy for (quick coffee, lunch or exercise), specify your business unit and a business unit you want to meet people from and also your level of seniority (in years) and desired seniority.
+If you're not fussed about BU and seniority, you can select "Anyone" for these options.
+The option to match with multiple people is currently under development.

+## Matching and messaging
+When finding a buddy, the perfect matching is desired but is not always possible.
+Partial matching is enabled by prioritising user preferences:
+* Choice of activity and Seniority are prioritised first - they have to match perfectly (i.e. the user's seniority has to be another user's desired seniority for the pairing to occur at all)
+* Business unit is prioritised next
+* Number of buddies is prioritised last

+That is, if there is no perfect match, the algorithm looks for matches without considering the desired number of buddies.
+If there is still no match, it tries without business unit preferences.
+If there is no match at all, the user can request for their details to be saved to the database for future matching (replacing any existing records of that user) or to tweak their preferences.
+When a match is found, the algorithm returns the first matching record, meaning that those who have been waiting for longer get matched first.

+Once matched, Pickle utilises Power Automate to enable the users to email their buddies straight from the app.
+Note that the email will come from my personal account due to Power Automate requirements - in practice the app would be linked to a Pickle inbox.

 ## Investigating target users and problem context with PACT analysis
 To study the context of the proposed app and try to understand target users, it is best to use a structured framework like PACT (see [here](http://hci.ilikecake.ie/requirements/pact.htm) for details).
 PACT framework suggests the app is discussed in the context of **P**eople (target users), relevant **A**ctivities those people undertake, **C**ontext of such activities and **T**echnologies used.
 I omitted the full analysis to keep this brief but the guiding questions I tried to answer include: